zjunlp/NLPCC2024_RegulatingLLM/README.md

 The submission steps are as follows:
 - Registering a CodaBench account
 - search competition: **NLPCC2024 TASK 10 - TRACK 1**
 - upload your submission.
-Only upload the zipped model results file, the specific format can refer to xxx.
+Only upload the zipped model results file, the specific format can refer to [res.zip](https://github.com/zjunlp/NLPCC2024_RegulatingLLM/blob/main/res.zip)

+**Note**:At present, only submit the results of the validation set for the testing phase, with 100 submission opportunities per person.
+Formal submissions will begin once the testing set is released

 #### Track 2: Detoxifying Large Language Models